Understanding the Basics: What UAE Residents Need to Know

 Because you're applying as a UAE resident (not citizen), certain documents carry extra importance:

-- Your residence visa must have minimum 3 months validity beyond your intended Morocco departure date
+- Your residence visa must have minimum 6 months validity (180 days) from the date of eVisa application submission

 - If your residence visa expires soon, renew it before applying for Morocco visa